 Once you've familiarized yourself with the different types of analysis, let's look at the methods for actually conducting that analysis.
-There is a variety of training needs analysis methods.
+There are a variety of training needs analysis methods.

 Not every method is appropriate for every company.
-Choose the method or methods that best suit your goals from:
+Choose the method or methods that best suit your goals from the following:

 - Examining work